ggrandes-clones/j-javaactors-ibm/README.md

   * getMessageCount() allows the actor and others to get the number of pending messages.
   * getMaxMessageCount() allows the actor to limit how many pending messages are supported; this method can be used to prevent runaway sends.

   Most programs have many actors, often of different types.
 Actors can be created at the start of a program or created (and destroyed) as a program executes.
+The actor package in this article includes an abstract class called *AbstractActor*, on which actor implementations are based.

 ---